 Journaling: Pouring out all your anxiety in and throw the secret journal; making me feel like I’m throwing all my burdens!

 - I go out.
 Step in the sun or be with nature!
 Going outdoor release stress especially if the sky is blue.

-- Counselling.
-If you have traumatic fears from the past that you carry with you into the future; I suggest you go to an experienced counsellor.
+- Counseling.
+If you have traumatic fears from the past that you carry with you into the future; I suggest you go to an experienced counselor.
 It would be of great help.

 - Pray, Meditation, Yoga or whatever religious thing you are doing; that you think; works best for you; DO that!